 - Type 2 diabetes

-What Causes Gut Dysbiosis?
+Causes of Gut Dysbiosis

 If gut dysbiosis is the cause of so many other health conditions, what leads to this bacterial imbalance in the first place?
+Below are some causes of dysbiosis:

 Testing for Gut Dysbiosis